ejpsoil/soildata-assimilation-guidance/docs/tools/pygeometa.md

 ## Import existing metadata

-- If the data file already has a metadata document (for example with a shapefile, if it contains a file with extension .shp.xml), you can try to import it using the owslib library. pygeometa requires you to know the metadata schema in advance.
+- If the data file already has a metadata document (for example with a shapefile, if it contains a file with extension .shp.xml), you can try to import it using pygeometa. pygeometa requires to indicate the metadata schema in advance.

 For iso19139:2007 use: